yukio708/gfarm-http-gateway/server/README.md

 - **Gfarm client environment on gfarm-http-gateway**
   - Prepare the Gfarm environment **on the same host where gfarm-http-gateway runs**.
   - Ensure `gf*` commands and a valid `gfarm2.conf` are available.
-  - Create and use a dedicated user for the gateway (e.g. `gfhg`), and configure that user's Gfarm configuration file(e.g. `/home/gfhg/.gfarm2rc`).
+  - Create and use a dedicated user for gfarm-http-gateway (e.g. `gfhg`), and configure that user's Gfarm configuration file (e.g. `/home/gfhg/.gfarm2rc`).
     - set enable to `sasl` with `auth enable sasl`
     - set disable to all other methods with `auth disable <all other methods>`
     - Do not set `sasl_mechanisms` or `sasl_user`